-The base salaries of the CFO and Messrs.
-Daviau and Whaling are reviewed annually by the CEO based on a review of each of their roles and responsibilities and external market data for similar positions in which the Company competes for executive talent.
+The base salaries of the other NEOs are reviewed annually by the CEO based on a review of each of their roles and responsibilities and external market data for similar positions in which the Company competes for executive talent.
 The Company believes that providing a predictable base salary is essential to attract and retain talented executives and provide a compensation package that is perceived as fair.
 The determination of the appropriate level is subjective and not formulaic.